Dan Delgado

-Danchrisandre "Dan" Delgado Davila (born September 17, 1991) is a Mexican-born-American professional soccer player who plays as a midfielder.
+Danchrisandre "Dan" Delgado Davila (born September 17, 1991) is a Mexican professional footballer who plays as a midfielder.

 Career

 Early career

 Delgado played college soccer at the University of San Diego between 2009 and 2012.
 While in college, he also appeared for the USL PDL club Orange County Blue Star in 2012.

 Professional

 On January 17, 2013, Delgado was drafted in the second round of the 2013 MLS SuperDraft (33rd overall) by San Jose Earthquakes.
 Delgado was not signed by the club, although he did appear for the Earthquakes' reserve team.

 In 2014, Delgado began the season with the USL PDL club Ventura County Fusion, before signing with USL Pro's Oklahoma City Energy on June 26, 2014.